 In October 2014, the Company, through its subsidiaries, completed the acquisition of three privately held, affiliated construction businesses.
-See the Company's 2014 Form 10-K for additional information about this acquisition.
+See the Company's 2014 Form 10-K and the first quarter 2015 Form 10-Q for additional information about this acquisition.
+While refinements were made to the estimated fair values of assets acquired and liabilities assumed during the first quarter of 2015, no subsequent adjustments were made to acquisition-date values.
+The final purchase accounting has been completed.